 You may avoid conflict in the workplace like the plague.
 However, sometimes, it can creep up on you before you know it, with either customers or other employees.
 That's when you must decide how you want to approach the conflict.
-Learning about interpersonal communication and ways to handle upset customers is especially vital to an employee working in customer success.
+Learning about conflict management and ways to handle upset customers is especially vital to an employee working in customer success.

 It's rare to have a specific conflict management style that is generalized to every situation.
 Rather, humans judge each conflict and situation individually and decide the best way to handle it.